SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 How do the kids dress now?

 All these questions had nothing to do with the fact we were going there to teach.
 Also, I am at least 7 years older then all those kids.
 Why am I so needy for love?
 I realized in that moment, we always tend to fall back into our old habits.

+## Rate My Pitch

+It’s so interesting how people love to cram everything about themselves in one shot, email after email.
+Each one looking as if they were all asked to send in their memoirs, I’m positive one of the students spoke about the power unleashed due to her wisdom teeth being removed.
+It’s crazy!
+I understand you are trying to sell yourself, but the point of your first cold email is to not sell your product.
+It’s to get a response, have a conversation started.

+We went through a few of the emails, and discussed the issues.
+90% of all those emails were too long, they were at least 3-4 lengthy paragraphs, but to their credit majority of the business world writes like they do.

+We live in this bubble we tend to forget people really do not care for us as much we would like them to.
+They just want to see quick samples from everyone.
+Think of a cold email like food samples at the mall, the idea of the sample is to give you a small taste for what is about to come at you if you bought that meal.